DOACs for Stroke Prevention Post Ventricular Tachycardia Ablation (STROKE-VT)

 |Actual Study Start Date :||February 16, 2017|

-Apixaban is a blood thinning drug, also called an anticoagulant.
-Apixaban is approved by the U.S. Food and Drug Administration (FDA) for the treatment of deep vein thrombosis and pulmonary embolism, which are blood clots in the veins or lungs.
+DOAC is a blood thinning drug, also called direct oral anticoagulant.
+These group of drugs are approved by the U.S. Food and Drug Administration (FDA) for the treatment of stroke prophylaxis in atrial fibrillation and deep vein thrombosis and pulmonary embolism, which are blood clots in the veins or lungs.

 Active Comparator: Aspirin

 Participants will be asked to take 81 milligrams by mouth once per day.